jeffreysorgen/golf-club-sensors/README.md

 _Solving for power_ is a challenge to resolve during the [second physical stage](#physical-description) of development, when a second device is included, and the first needs independent power.

-The initial, current solution described here will work for testing.
+The solution described here will work for testing.
 But utilizing a new, more practical battery solution is required to collect **real** swing data.